Prabhjot Kaur

 Prabhjot Kaur (6 July 1924 – 24 November 2016), was a Punjabi author and poet.

 Biography

-She was born in Gujrat, British India.
+She was born in 1924 in a small village called Langrial in Gujrat, British India.

 Kaur married Narenderpal Singh, who was also a writer and novelist.
 She lived in Defence Colony, New Delhi.
 She had two daughters, Anupama & Nirupma.
 Nirupma was married to Harinder Singh, son of Hukam Singh, First speaker of Parliament.
 Anupama was married to former Indian Army Chief J.J.Singh.